 - 1. are being used by businesses for marketing. - 2.
 Detailed information on each user allows targeted ads. - 3.
-Hardly any. - 4. be too free with their personal information - 5. can be used in court - 6. groups of people separated over wide areas
+Detailed information on each user allows targeted ads. - 4. be too free with their personal information - 5. $^{\bigcirc}$ can be used in court - 6. groups of people separated over wide areas